 Climate and weather: two very different things.
 The first is based on long-term trends; the second is what’s happening this week outside.
 People understand climate when it comes to December temperature differences between MORE »

-Master Gardener Volunteer Course by the North Carolina Cooperative Extension Service ONSLOW COUNTY CENTER TITLE: Winter 2012 Master Gardener Volunteer Training TIME: Tuesdays and Thursdays, 9:00 AM – Noon INSTRUCTORS: Lisa Rayburn, Extension MORE »
+Master Gardener Volunteer Course by the North Carolina Cooperative Extension Service ONSLOW COUNTY CENTER TITLE: Winter 2014 Master Gardener Volunteer Training TIME: Mondays and Wedneadays 9:00 AM – Noon INSTRUCTORS: Lisa Rayburn, Extension Horticulture MORE »